open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 - Downside: tricky to implement if the PSA implementation is currently done on top of that layer (dependency loop).

-This strategy is currently (late 2021) used for ECDSA signature verification in the PK layer, and could be extended to all operations in the PK layer.
+This strategy is currently (early 2022) used for all operations in the PK layer.

 This strategy is not very well suited to the Cipher layer, as the PSA implementation is currently done on top of that layer.